mqtt-tools/mqttwarn/HANDBOOK.md

 The `mqtt_filter` target executes the specified program and its arguments.
 It is similar to `pipe` but it doesn't open a pipe to the program.
 It provides stdout as response to a configured queue.
-Example use cases are f.e.
-IoT buttons which publish a message when they are pushed and the execute an external program.
+Example use cases are e.g. IoT buttons which publish a message when they are pushed and they execute an external program.
 It is also a clone of [mqtt-launcher](https://github.com/jpmens/mqtt-launcher).
 With no response configured it acts like `execute` with multiple arguments.

 To pass the published data (json args array) to the command, use `{args[0]}` and `{args[1]}` which then gets replaced.
 Message looks like `'{ "args" : ["' + temp + '","' + room + '"] }'` for `fr